 Communications: Orange, MTN, and Mascom are the leading providers in Botswana with Mascom being the largest in terms of subscribers.
 However, you cannot roam with Safaricom here but can do so with an Orange line, and while phone calls are cheap, they are not as cheap as in Kenya.

 Language: The local language is Tswana but everyone speaks English as well so there are no language barriers here.
 You will hear the word Dumela a lot which is how you greet people in Tswana. – and you also reply by saying ‘Dumela’ as well.
 The local newspapers are all in English with the most prominent ones being Mmegi and the Botswana Guardian.
 There is also the Daily News, which is a free newspaper published by the Government.

 If you want to buy anything to take back home, remember there are no shops at the airport yet.
 Instead try the variety of malls in and around the city as well as craft fairs, which are the equivalent of Maasai Markets in Kenya.
-These are open everyday but only a few them will be on Sundays.
+These are open every day but only a few of them will be on Sundays.

 Business & Infrastructure: As a business destination, this place looks God-sent.
 There are no issues with electricity or water for that matter.
-Registration of a business is pretty straightforward and costs roughly 500 Pula to register and 1,500 Pula for a trading license so in total, this amounts 250 USD.
+Registration of a business is pretty straightforward and costs roughly 500 Pula to register and 1,500 Pula for a trading license so, in total, this amounts to $250.